Frequently Asked Questions

 What type of litter do you provide for rabbits and guinea pigs?

 For our rabbit guests, we use a combination of training pads and newspaper to line and hay (provided by owner) to top off litter boxes.
 Bunnies do very well with this combination as rabbits naturally like to relieve themselves while munching, so our bunny boarders are usually quite successful at adapting to our litter system, even if they are used to a different set up at home.
-Since guinea pigs also naturally relieve themselves while eating, their kitchen area is lined with absorbent training pads, layered with newspaper then topped with hay (provided by owner) to help contain the "piggy mess."
-For hamsters, chinchillas and other small pets, owners must provide their own litter.
+Since guinea pigs also naturally relieve themselves while eating, their kitchen area is lined with absorbent training pads, layered with newspaper then topped with hay (provided by owner) to help contain somem of that "piggy mess."
+For hamsters, chinchillas and other small pets, owners must provide their own litter/bedding.

 Do I provide my pet's food?